-It is likely that the works will be carried out during normal working hours around the existing Solomon Airlines flight schedule.
-The normal working hours in the Solomon Islands are Monday to Saturday, 8 am to 6 pm.
+It is likely that the works will be carried out during normal working hours Monday to Saturday, 8 am to 6 pm.
 Working on a Sunday or Public Holiday is not recommended and would likely only be approved if urgently required for safety purposes and with the approval of the Supervision Engineer.
-It is expected that the runway pavement works will need to be completed outside of normal working hours, including overnight, to work around flight schedules to ensure safe operations of the airstrip for incoming and outgoing aircraft.
-All flight and construction schedule must be coordinated with air operators through MCA as documented in the MOWP.